 Jeb Kreager, John Zdrojeski, Zoë Winters photo by Joan Marcus

 “I am not asking you to emphasize with these characters.
 I’m representing their positions, with a goal of impartiality.
-You can do what you want with this access.”
-Will Arbery on Heroes of the Fourth Turning.
+You can do what you want with this access,” states Will Arbery on “Heroes of the Fourth Turning”.

-There was a time in this country where you were allowed to have a difference of opinion.
+There was a time in this country in which you were allowed to have a difference of opinion.
 That stopped when Obama was elected president.
 It became intolerable when Hillary didn’t win.
-In writing my review of Will Arbery’s brilliant Heroes of the Fourth Turning, I’m actually fearful at expressing what I think.
+In writing my review of Will Arbery’s brilliant “Heroes of the Fourth Turning”, I have slight trepidation to express my own views.
 I don’t believe in a black and white society, but shades of grey.
-Each side should be able to have a point of view and be able to be heard and then there should be conversation.
+Each side should be able to have a point of view, to be able to voice it and be heard, and, then, there should be conversation.

-When I entered the theatre I was extremely tired, but Heroes of the Fourth Turning woke me up, made me listen and cheer that maybe, just maybe a conversation had been stared.
+When I entered the theatre, I was extremely tired, but “Heroes of the Fourth Turning” woke me up, made me listen and brought me cheer that maybe, just maybe, that aforementioned conversation had been sparked here in this play.

-In the backyard of his home in the mountains of Wyoming Justin (Jeb Kreager), has just shot a deer.
+In the backyard of his home in the mountains of Wyoming, Justin (Jeb Kreager) has just shot a deer.
 As he kills it, he has reservations and as the show goes on, he can’t erase the blood that is on his porch.
-Suddenly a loud disturbing noise erupts bringing out Emily (Julia McDermott), a woman crippled by Lyme’s disease, who is just as crippled inside as she is out.
-For that matter everyone at Justin’s house is.
-Justin is throwing a party to celebrate the appointment of a beloved professor, Gina Presson (Michele Pawk), to the school’s presidency, who of course is late, so most of the party goers are gone.
-The school promotes Catholic conservativism and the former students have come from other states to celebrate and are in different places with their beliefs.
-Enter Kevin (John Zdrojeski), drunk on whiskey and self-loathing, who longs for a girlfriend.
-His best friend in school was Teresa (Zoë Winters), who is a zealous in her conservative beliefs.
-She has come because the professor was her favorite.
+Suddenly, a loud and disturbing noise erupts bringing out Emily (Julia McDermott), a woman crippled by Lyme’s disease.
+Emily is just as crippled on the inside as she is on the outside.
+For that matter, that applies to everyone at Justin’s house.
+Justin is throwing a party to celebrate the promotion of a beloved professor, Gina Presson (Michele Pawk), to the school’s presidency.
+Unfortunately, Gina is so late that most of the party goers leave.
+The school promotes Catholic conservatism and the former students have come from other states to celebrate.
+Here’s where the audience is presented with the characters who are at different places with their beliefs.
+Enter Kevin (John Zdrojeski), drunk on whiskey and stuck in self-loathing, who longs for a girlfriend.
+His best friend in school was Teresa (Zoë Winters), well put together in her chic white jumpsuit and zealous in her conservative values.
+She has come because the professor was her personal favorite.